ConorHogan/MachineLearning-and-Statistics-Project/README.md

 In the section of the project I performed a t-test to determine if there was significant difference between Median House Prices in areas that are by the Charles River in Boston vs areas that are not by the river.

 ### 3.1 Looking more closely at the "By River" variable
-Before jumping into performing a t-test I first took a closer look at the "By_River" variable to get the counts of the number of observations in each group ("Next to" and "Away from" the river.
+Before jumping into performing a t-test I first took a closer look at the "By_River" variable to get the counts of the number of observations in each group ("Next to" and "Away from" the river).
 I also compared the distribution of the two groups and looked at their descriptive statistics.
 I noted the large difference in the size of both groups and that both had a large cohort of datapoints at the near the max of both ranges.

 ### 3.2 T-test Set-up
 In the this section I:
 * First described what a T-Test is and why it was an appropriate  test.
 * Stated the Null and Alternative Hypothesis for the test.
-* Checked to see if the dataset met the requirement for a T-Test and noted that it that outliers, the distribution of each group, and homogeneity of variances needed to investigated further.
+* Checked to see if the dataset met the requirement for a T-Test and noted that it that outliers, the distribution of each group, and homogeneity of variances needed to be investigated further.
 * Removed outliers from the dataset - using the definition of 1.5 times the Interquartile range above or below the 1st and 3rd quartiles.
-* Confirmed that both group were roughly normally distributed using the stats.normaltest() function.
+* Confirmed that both groups were roughly normally distributed using the stats.normaltest() function.
 * Confirmed there was homogeneity of variances using stats.Levene().

 ### 3.3 T-Test Results